-Section 5 - Troubleshooting and Repair, lists technical support phone numbers, error messages and their meanings, and ways to troubleshoot the notebook.
+Section 5 - Troubleshooting and Repair, lists technical support phone numbers, error messages and their meanings, and ways to troubleshoot problems users encounter with the notebook.

 Appendix A - Video Modes, provides a list of video modes available for use with the notebook.